x64x6a/ircbot/README.md

 ##IRC Bot Python Library

 This library can be used to setup a bot to automate tasks on an IRC server.
 It was primarily designed to join a channel(s) and accept commands via the channel's messages.
-This library currently does not implement SSL.
-I plan to implement that soon.
+This library, by default, uses SSL.

 ##Installation